Excitations of a two-dimensional supersolid: Outlook and Conclusions

 \section{Outlook and Conclusions}

 In this paper we have contrasted the excitation spectra of $D=2$ supersolids arising in two different systems.
 We have focused on the three gapless excitation branches and their associated speeds of sound.
 Our work demonstrates that hydrodynamic theory provides an accurate prediction of the speeds of sound based only on a set of generalized elastic parameters that are determined from ground state calculations.
 We find that the dipolar system is dominated by its compressibility ($c_\kappa\gg c_u$) whereas the soft-core system is in the rigid lattice regime ($c_\kappa\ll c_u$).
 As a result the first sound speed of the dipolar system is significantly larger than the other speeds of sound, and there is barely any jump in the first sound speed at the superfluid to supersolid transition.
+A recent proposal has suggested a method for measuring the long-wavelength excitation frequencies, and longitudinal speeds of sound in a 1D supersolid using a periodic optical potential \cite{Sindik2024a}.
+This method can be directly extended to the 2D supersolid.

 Our results will provide a basis for better understanding the equilibrium and dynamical properties of higher dimensional supersolids, which are being explored in experiments with dipolar gases.
 We have also calculated the excitations and compared to the hydrodynamic theory for a higher density dipolar BEC ($\rho=0.08/a_{dd}^2$) and find results that are qualitatively similar to those presented here, except that $c_\kappa$ is slightly larger.
 An interesting remaining question is to extend our analysis to even higher densities, where the dipolar supersolid transitions to a stripe state or a hexagonal state.
 An interesting aspect of the stripe state that its superfluid fraction and elastic tensor will become anisotropic.
 Such high densities will be difficult to reach in experiments with magnetic gases, but these parts of the phase diagram might be accessible to polar molecules gases which have strong dipole-dipole interactions \cite{Schmidt2022a,Bigagli2024a}.
 This presents a rich playground for studying superfluidity in the presence of crystalline order.